seshieya/100-days-of-code/log.md

     - or doing some from https://leetcode.com/ (https://leetcode.com/explore/other/card/30-day-leetcoding-challenge)
   - more simple coding project ideas? https://www.reddit.com/r/learnprogramming/comments/2a9ygh/1000_beginner_programming_projects_xpost/??
   - work on wallite app?
-  - work on new deals site idea?
+  - work on new resources site idea?
   - learn how to use unity?

 - Brainstorm Session Conclusion:
-  - Decided to start with working the commerce deals project that I have been thinking about recently.
+  - Decided to start with working the resources project that I have been thinking about recently.
-    - I wanted to create something that I would use on a daily basis, and that other people might find useful too, so this deals project meets both criteria.
+    - I wanted to create something that I would use on a daily basis, and that other people might find useful too, so this resources project meets both criteria.
     - started thinking about possible names to call the site
     - made a simple wireframe (on paper) of what the site could look like
     - decided on using React for the frontend instead of using Razor pages to try it out in ASP.NET Core